 Ettingshausen v Australian Consolidated Press Ltd (1991) 23 NSWLR 443; (1991) Aust Torts Reports 81-125

 The Plaintiff, Andrew Ettingshausen, was a Rugby League football player for the Australian team, the Kangaroos.
 The defendant published an article about several members of the Kangaroos in a magazine called 'HQ'.
 On the cover of HQ, it included in phrase, 'PLUS: ... and some naked Kangaroos.'
-The contents included, '94.
+The table of contents included, '94.
 Hunks Gratuitous nudity, bad language and some fine pectorals C ...
 On tour with the Kangaroos (the footballers, not the marsupials).'

 In the article itself, there was a photograph of several of the Kangaroos' showering.
 While the photograph was grainy in quality and it was lit from the top and behind, Mr. Ettingshausen's penis could be seen.